Paul Goldschmidt Player Props: Cardinals vs. Braves

 Paul Goldschmidt At The Plate (2022)

-- Among the qualified hitters in MLB action last year, he ranked third in batting average, fifth in on-base percentage, and third in slugging.
+- Among the qualified batters in MLB play last year, he ranked third in batting average, fifth in on-base percentage, and third in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.